 Sautés of ground meat and veggies like this southwest beef and broccoli slaw has been one of my favorite, easy, go-to meals lately.
 I can easily change the flavor by using different spices and Tessemae’s All Natural dressings, and adding any extra veggies I have on hand.
 It always satisfies and I don’t get sick of it.

-For a while now, ground meat cooked with broccoli slaw has been one of my favorite, easy, go-to meals.
-I can easily change the flavor by using different spices and Tessemae’s All Natural dressings, and adding any extra veggies I have on hand.
-It always satisfies and I don’t get sick of it, nor does Jesse.
-My schedule varies and some nights I don’t get home until late in the evening, so having this easy and quick option to throw together works great.
+My schedule varies and some nights I don’t get home until late in the evening, so having this easy and quick option to throw together is great.
 Plus, I always look forward to eating it.
-Even though I didn’t do it here, I usually always toss some avocado slices on top too because avocado makes everything better.
+Also, even though I didn’t do it here, I usually always toss some avocado slices on top because avocado makes everything better.

 On another note, you have probably noticed that I’ve cut back on blogging quite a bit.
 This is just where my life is right now and what I need to do.
 To be honest, it feels kinda good and it’s nice not to stress over posts (after all, this was always meant to be fun).
 Even though I don’t post as much, I am still active on Facebook, so make sure to follow me there if you don’t already.
 I still aim to get at least one quality post up each week, so you can always look forward to that.
 Anyway, thanks so much for your support and understanding.
 Meanwhile, always know that I am here if you have questions, comments, feedback, etc.